-Out of all the different types of bohemian rugs, here’s one you probably don’t know of: the Moldovan kilim rug!
+Out of all the different types of bohemian rugs, here’s one you probably don’t know of: the Moldavian floral rug!

-This colourful rug is hand-woven with simple motifs.
-The Moldovan kilim rug is different from every other rug thanks to its floral motifs.
+This flat weave kilim rug is hand-woven with simple motifs.
+The Moldavian kilim rug is different from every other rug thanks to its floral motifs.
 The density of flowers per square inch will brighten up any gloomy room.
-You will find a multitude of garden flowers on a Moldovan rug: lilies, pansies, violets, sunflowers, hydrangeas, lilacs and of course roses of all colours.
+You will find a multitude of garden flowers on a Moldavian kilim: lilies, pansies, violets, sunflowers, hydrangeas, lilacs and of course roses of all colours.

-The Moldovan rug is the perfect floral rug.
+The Moldavian kilim is the perfect floral rug.

-Just like any bohemian rug, the Moldovan floral rug was handmade.
-The technique used to make Moldovan floral rugs is to flat weave the rugs.
+Just like any bohemian rug, the Moldavian floral rug was handmade.
+The technique used to make Moldavian kilims is to flat weave the rugs.
 Flat woven kilims are high quality and thick.

-The weaving of Moldovan floral rugs was observed through the entire territory of the country.
+The weaving of Moldavian floral rugs was observed through the entire territory of the country.
 Each region developed its own style, its floral motifs and colour specificities.
-In the south, Moldovan kilim rugs were soberer in terms of the motifs and colours, whereas in the north, kilims had many motifs and colours.
+In the south, Moldavian kilim rugs were soberer in terms of the motifs and colours, whereas in the north, kilims had many motifs and colours.

-Flowers are the most common motif on Moldovan kilims.
+Flowers are the most common motif on Moldavian kilims.
 We can also find combinations of geometric and floral motifs.
-There are kilims with animal or anthropomorphic motifs.
-Our collection of Moldovan rugs shows this diversity of motifs.
+There are Moldavian kilims with animal or anthropomorphic motifs.
+Our collection of Moldavian kilim rugs shows this diversity of motifs.

-Thanks to the sudden interest from abroad, many old Moldovan floral rugs have been restored and given a new lease of life.
+Thanks to the sudden interest from abroad, many old Moldavian kilims have been restored and given a new lease of life.
 This is both a preservation of the Moldovan cultural heritage and a sustainable approach.

-This virtuous circle was the starting point for the creation of Rugstory, an online shop specialising in Moldovan rugs.
+This virtuous circle was the starting point for the creation of Rugstory, an online shop specialising in Moldavian kilims.

 This shop was founded with the desire to offer these floral rugs to a large audience.

 The Rugstory team includes people who have a passion for decoration.
-They see the charm that a Moldovan floral rug can bring to a home, no matter the style.
-The team has high expectations and offers only exceptional kilims found in Moldovan villages.
+They see the charm that a Moldavian floral rug can bring to a home, no matter the style.
+The team has high expectations and offers only exceptional kilims found in Moldavian villages.

-Thanks to the lack of intermediaries in the supply chain, Rugstory can offer a wide range of Moldovan rugs at prices below market prices.
+Thanks to the lack of intermediaries in the supply chain, Rugstory can offer a wide range of Moldavian kilims at prices below market prices.